CVHub520/X-AnyLabeling/docs/en/user_guide.md

 - Click `+` to add a tag.
 Double-click a tag to edit its text, drag a tag to reorder it, or use the close button to delete it individually.
 - Click `−` to enter batch mode.
 Select one or more tags, then click `Delete` to remove them at once.
+- Click `C` to copy all tags to the clipboard as a comma-separated list, such as `tag1,tag2,tag3`.

 ## 4. Annotation Formats (Import/Export)